 The total fees for a 529 account ranges from [0.42% to 0.46%] per year.
-For clients who are Nevada residents, these fees are only on amounts above $25,000 for all Wealthfront 529 Plan.
-That makes the Wealthfront 529 Plan the lowest cost 529 plan that is managed for clients.*
+For clients who are Nevada residents, the Wealthfront Advisory Fee is only charged on amounts above $25,000.
+That makes the Wealthfront 529 Plan the lowest cost advisor sold 529 plan*

 The total cost is composed of the following fees and expenses: